Tourism News

 Myrtle Beach Breakfast Foods From Jersey

 The pork roll sandwich is a Myrtle Beach food borrowed from New Jersey.
 Garden State native John Taylor is credited for the creation of the pork roll in 1856.
-This ham hybrid is so famous in Trenton that the city held its inaugural Pork Roll Festival in 2014.
+This ham hybrid is so famous in Trenton that the city now holds a Pork Roll Festival.
 It is popularly used in the Jersey Breakfast” sandwich with eggs and cheese between a bagel or roll.

 There are plenty of places to eat these sliceable slabs of pork in Myrtle Beach, too.
 Bagel Factory has five locations around Myrtle Beach that serve an Egg and Taylor Ham sandwich, plus Jersey Bagels & Subs in Carolina Forest serves up multiple iterations of the famous pork roll sandwich, including breakfast and lunch variations.